ReilleyFord/Cryptkeeper/README.md

 # Cryptkeeper
 This is a fork of SDLocker-2.1.
 Compiled on `Ubuntu` with `avr-gcc` using `avr-libc` library.
+Designed for ATMega328p, with a possible transition to ATTiny804

 Work in Progress.
 If you're not Reilley Ford.
 You should not be seeing this.